 Common European Framework of Reference for LanguagesCEFRL is a guideline used to describe achievements for learners of foreign languages

-The “Common European Framework of Reference for Languages“ is the result of over twenty years of linguistic research led by experts from Council of Europe.
+The “Common European Framework of Reference for Languages“ is the result of over twenty years of linguistic research pioneered by experts from Council of Europe.

 Published in 2001, it proposes a totally new approach.
 The action-oriented approach emphasizes the use of language in a social context.
-There is 3 dimensions: the language activities, the domain in which the language activity occur, and the competences on which we draw when we engage in them.
-The CEFR provides a common basis for the design of programmes, diplomas and certificates.
-In this sense, it is likely to promote educational and professional mobility.
+There are 3 dimensions: the language activities, its environment, its surroundings, and the competence that comes with engagement.
+The CEFRL provides guidelines for the design of programmes, diplomas and certificates to promote educational and professional mobility.

 A language skills scale

 A language user can develop and can use various degrees of competence in each of these domains: listening, reading, speaking, and writing.

 The CEFR organises language proficiency in six levels: A1, A2, B1, B2, C1 et C2.

 Common reference levels

 - Basic user A1

 - Basic user A2